IntersectMBO/cardano-ledger/shelley/chain-and-ledger/formal-spec/Properties.md

 Pots in scope: Circulation, Deposits, Fees

-Value can be transfered between Circulation and Deposits.
+Value can be transferred between Circulation and Deposits.
-Value can also be transfered to the Fees, but Fees can only be increased by this transition.
+Value can also be transferred to the Fees, but Fees can only be increased by this transition.

 **Property** The value (Circulation + Deposits + Fees) increases by the sum